hrliangmath/hrliangmath.github.io/_news/Christmas.md

 related_posts: false
 ---

 Philosophers have an infuriating habit of analysing questions rather than answering them.
 I still haven't found what I'm looking for.
+Merry Christmas.